For African Penguins, humans can make really lousy neighbors, but they have even bigger problems.

 In real estate it’s all about location, location, location.
 A cozy home with an ocean view, white-sand beaches, comfortable climate, close to great food, and good neighbors.
 But that last part is currently giving penguins a problem.
 Boulders Beach, a suburb of Simon’s Town south of Capetown, South Africa, is a picturesque seaside community with 60,000 visitors a year and a resident population of 2,100 African Penguins struggling to live and breed among the vacation houses and beachgoers.

 Penguins led a difficult and ultimately tragic parallel history with humanity in South Africa extending back nearly half a million years.
 Prehistoric foraging by early humans likely had little impact on the once expansive populations of these seabirds.
-As early as the 1600’s, penguins in South Africa – numbering perhaps in the tens of millions – were harvested on a large scale, increasing through the 1800’s, they were boiled for their oil, and ground into hog feed.
+As early as the 1600’s, penguins in South Africa – numbering perhaps in the tens of millions – were harvested on a large scale by European settlers, increasing through the 1800’s, they were boiled for their oil, and ground into hog feed.
 Eggs collected for human consumption at the breeding rookeries took the largest toll – over half a million eggs were taken in some years at one island alone, and the practice wasn’t banned until 1968.
 Mining of penguin guano for fertilizer (the ‘white gold’ of penguin droppings) not only disturbed the birds on their breeding sites, but crushed the burrows the birds needed to escape the South African heat and protect their eggs from gulls and ibises.
 Moreover, guano is a necessary link in coastal productivity, so less fertilizer that makes it back into the ocean means fewer nutrients for the base of the food chain, ultimately causing a decline in the fish the penguins need.
 Add to that the usual loss of habitat, impact from invasive predators, over-fishing of their preferred prey, and general human disregard for a very loud, very stinky bird.

 Population estimates of African Penguins in the early 1900’s may have been as high as 3 million penguins, sinking to less than 300,000 during the first census in 1956, by the 1990’s penguin populations declined by more than 90%.
 Surprisingly in the mid 1980’s, a single pair colonized Boulders, with new breeding pairs arriving in following years, and later their offspring returning to breed, by the end of the last century, the Boulders Beach colony grew to nearly 4,000 animals, of those, 2,100 were breeding birds.